 These Site Terms and your use of information or materials from this Site shall be governed by the laws of England and the parties submit to the exclusive jurisdiction of the courts of England and Wales, save that Morris Homes Ltd may take action in any appropriate jurisdiction to protect its intellectual property rights.

 Morris Homes Ltd, Morland House, Altrincham Road, Wilmslow, SK9 5NW.
 Registered in England, No. 05026617

 No liability is accepted for the contents of any site operated by a third party which may be accessed via links from this Site.
 Such links are provided for your convenience only and do not imply that Morris Homes Ltd approves or recommends the content of such sites.

 This strategy applies to Morris Group Ltd and to the group of companies headed by Morris Group Ltd (“the Group”) in accordance with paragraph 16 of Schedule 19 to the Finance Act 2016.
 A list of the entities to which it applies is set out below.
 The strategy has been published in accordance with paragraph 16 of the Schedule.

 This strategy applies from the date of publication until it is superseded.
 References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax and Stamp Duty Land Tax.
 All references relate to UK taxation as the Group has no subsidiaries incorporated or operating outside of the UK.

-The Group is committed to full compliance with all statutory obligations and full disclosure to tax authorities whilst maintaining its corporate reputation.
+The Group is committed to full compliance with all statutory obligations and full disclosure to tax authorities.

 Governance & Risk Management in relation to UK Taxation